santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 /* 11.
 Clean up tasks */
 }

 /* 12.
-Function declarations */
+Function definitions */
 ```

-A good outline for ```main.c``` looks like something like this:

-Additionally it is always a good practice to add meaningful comments.
-Do not write about what the code is doing - instead, write about why the code is doing what it's doing!

 ### 0. Copyright, Licensing and Author Information
 Usually this is some form of standard template text which describes copyright information, organization/author, version information, etc. It may also be helpful to briefly describe the intended purpose of this C file.
+Additionally it is always a good practice to add meaningful comments.
+Do not write about what the code is doing - instead, write about why the code is doing what it's doing

 ### 1.Standard Header Includes
 The first things to add to a ```main.c``` file are includes to make a multitude of standard C library functions and variables available to the program.
 The ```#include``` string is a C preprocessor (cpp) directive that causes the inclusion of the referenced file, in its entirety, in the current file.
 At a minimum the following are recommended to be included in the ```main.c``` file: